 Lithium Geek Speak

-The two main Lithium chemistries are Li-Ion (Lithium Ion) and LPF/LiFePO4 (Lithium-ion Phosphate.
+The two main Lithium chemistries that are of interest to me are NCA (Lithium Nickel Colbalt Aluminum oxides) and LPF/LiFePO4 (Lithium-ion Phosphate).
 There are many more and there will be more to come before we find the Holy Grail of batteries.
 All Lithium batteries will need a BMS (Battery Management System).
 This will protect the battery from temperature and voltage.
 If this is not done correctly it can end with a junk battery or an exploding fiery mess!

-Li-Ion can be found in our laptops, phones, cordless tools and most Tesla’s use this chemistry as it is significantly more dense at ~250Wh/Kg.
+Lithium NCA can be found in our laptops, phones, cordless tools and most Tesla’s use this chemistry as it is significantly more dense at ~250Wh/Kg.
 These are made by Panasonic and LG and some are produced here in the states.
-This is the least stable Lithium battery and needs to be monitored well with a good BMS Tesla is leading the world here with their 21700 battery cell and their ability to manage temperatures of the 4,416 cells in their model 3.
-I could talk for hours on these batteries but I do not believe they are meant for main stream users (Yes my RV is powered by Tesla Batteries).
+This is the least stable Lithium battery and needs to be monitored well with a good BMS.
+Tesla is leading and changing the rules in the Lithium Battery world.
+They designed the 21700 primary cell for the Model 3 and now it is in all high end power tools.
+Yes my RV is powered by Tesla Batteries.
 I love watching Tesla and how they are changing the battery world as we know it!

 LiFePO4 has a density of ~100Wh/Kg and this is what is used for RV drop in replacement batteries.
-All Lithium cells for RV drop in replacement batteries are made outside of the US and most/all come from china.
+All Lithium primary cells for RV drop in replacement batteries are made outside of the US and most/all come from china.
 This chemistry is much more stable but still needs a good BMS to protect it.
-BattleBorn is US company that assembles China sourced 26650 cylindrical cells in Reno.
-They have a good warranty but their business is assembling Lithium batteries and I wonder if problems surface with the technology if they could honor an abuncae of warranty claims.
+BattleBorn is US company that assembles China sourced 26650 cylindrical primary cells in Reno NV.
+They purchase the comments for BMS and they are assembled in China as well.
+They have a great 10 year warranty and the only ones not using prismatic cells in their batteries.
 Trojan and Relion and Rolls ‘make’ a Lithium battery as well.
-These companies in my opinion are in a better financial position to honor warranties on the Lithium battery as it is not their only business.